populationgenomics/team-docs/budgets.md

 # Budgets

-Budgets at the CPG are managed _mostly_ through GitHub, and there are a few places where budgets need to be managed.
+Budgets at the CPG are managed _mostly_ through GitHub, but there are a few places where budgets need to be managed.

 Some _you should knows_ from the start: